wildfly/quickstart/jax-rs-client/README.md

 Run the Arquillian Tests
 -------------------------

 This quickstart provides Arquillian tests.
-By default, these tests are configured to be skipped as Arquillian tests require the use of a container.

 _NOTE: The following commands assume you have configured your Maven user settings.
 If you have not, you must include Maven setting arguments on the command line.
 See [Run the Arquillian Tests](../README.md/#arquilliantests) for complete instructions and additional options._